 For example, an article in the WaPo on Harvard’s study of the subject insists that

 It is very important to note that implicit racial bias is not the same thing as conscious racism.
 People who harbor implicit biases may not think of themselves as prejudiced, and in fact, might consider prejudice to be abhorrent.
 They also may not know they even have these biases.

-In other words, though in practical effect it is harmful to harbor racist thoughts (this is unfalsifiable, but alright….), there’s no moral culpability unless you’re honest about it, and not ashamed.
+In other words, though in practical effect it is harmful to harbor racist thoughts (this is unfalsifiable, but alright….), there’s no moral culpability unless you’re honest about it.
 Or unless we redefine culpability, over and over, expecting the same result each time.
 So although left-liberal self-flagellation treats the symptom (guilt), the underlying malady (racism) can never be pursued to the end of the worm hole, and the floggings will continue until morale improves.

 But there’s a remedy for that: as the white patrolman says, when you can’t get respect, you settle for fear (“community relations”).
 So what is really being implied by implicit bias theory is that (a) what goes on inside my caucasoid noggin is a matter of national import, that (b) by the mere fact of my existence, I am contributing to grievous injuries (microinjuries?) inflicted on untold innocent blacks, and (c) that all this is grounds for intervention (reeducation, in particular) with me as one of its objects.
 It’s enough to make a whiteboy start taking a knee for the anthem.
 They couldn’t have just let the Panthers have East Oakland?
 At least those guys weren’t demanding to come to dinner.